dilipkm007/dilipkm007/README.md

-- 👋 Hi, I’m @dilipkm007
+- 👋 Hi, I’m Dilip
-- 👀 I’m interested in Data Science and iOS problem solving
+- 👀 I’m interested in Data Science and iOS projects
 - 🌱 I’m currently learning Data Science
 - 💞️ I’m looking to collaborate on Business problems
 - 📫 How to reach me dilipkumarmahadevg@gmail.com